cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/)
 called `cluster-example-app`.
 Secrets are how Kubernetes handles sensitive material like passwords or certificates.
+The secret `cluster-example-app` was created by default by CloudNativePG, (named `<clusterName>-app` for the `app` user).

 By assuming the existence of a secret, and using *convention over configuration*, our webapp deployment manifest had no need to decode the credentials.

-Secrets and Services though, are only available *within* a kubernetes cluster.
+Secrets and Services though, are only available *within* a Kubernetes cluster.
-What if we wanted to deploy the database with CloudNativePG inside Kubernetes, but run the webapp, or some other components of the system, outside kubernetes?
+What if you wanted to deploy the database with CloudNativePG inside Kubernetes, but run the webapp, or some other components of the system, outside Kubernetes?

-You still can, of course, although you lose part of the convenience.
+You can, of course, although you lose part of the convenience.
 We already saw the possibility of doing port-forwarding.
 Port-forwarding could be used to expose one or more of the CloudNativePG services over regular TCP ports.
 Credentials too would be handled without much trouble.